On the Anniversary of the Death of Pope St. Pius V

 Here is Father’s Commentary:

-Pius V is one of the last two popes, along with Pius X, to be canonized a saint.
+Pius V was one of the last popes, along with Pius X, John XXIII & John Paul II, to be canonized a saint.
 His time frame was the 1560s.
 And this item is referred to as a ‘breve’.
 That’s a ‘brief’.
 And it’s a brief letter to the Senate of Milan asking them to help support the bishop of Milan, Charles Borromeo, the greatest saint of the Counter Reformation, to suppress a religious order called the “Humiliati

 This significant religious order was founded in Italy in the 12th century and became corrupt.
 Pope St. Pius V suppressed it in 1667.